Zinabuf/GCIM/README.md

  #### Authors: Zinabu Fentaw, Dovini Jayasinghe, S.Hong Lee

-_<div align="justify">GCIM is a novel statistical method that extends beyond traditional PRS×E approaches.
+_<div align="justify">GCIM is a novel statistical method that extends beyond traditional polygenic risk scores-by-environment interactions (PRS×E) approaches.
     It systematically evaluates both the proposed and reverse causal directions, rather than relying on the assumptions of prior causal directions.
 By explicitly testing both directions, GCIM offers researchers data-driven insight into the likely causal directions of GxE interactions.</div>_